karmenatwork/tensorflow-on-m3-macos/README.md

 I have followed [conda's tip](https://conda.io/projects/conda/en/latest/user-guide/install/index.html): "If you are just starting out, we recommend installing conda via the Miniconda installer."
 I just finished an AI/ML bootcamp and since I'm still a bun in the owen, I chose to [download the latest](https://conda.io/projects/conda/en/latest/index.html)
 Miniconda installer for macOS with Apple Silicon.
 Then I followed its instructions.

-***Notes***:
-- As of early 2024, TensorFlow has **native support** for Apple Silicon (M1/M2/M3 chips).
-This means you can run TensorFlow efficiently on your M3 Mac without needing to use Rosetta 2 for translation.

-- Installation is simpler now.
-Apple has worked with the TensorFlow team to create a package called tensorflow-macos, which is optimized for Mac systems with Apple Silicon.

-- Metal support.
-TensorFlow on Mac can use Apple's Metal framework for GPU acceleration, which is optimized for Apple Silicon.

 After the installation is finished, open your ternminal and type the command  `conda`.
 You will see `(base)` which is the default environment.
 It's a good idea to have jupyter installed there.
 `(base) ➜  ~ conda install -y jupyter`